Align OKRs with Your Product Roadmap for User-Driven Growth

 1. What is the difference between product goals and OKRs?

-Product goals are specific targets or outcomes related to a product’s development or performance, while OKRs (Objectives and Key Results) provide a broader framework for setting and measuring goals across the organization, encompassing various departments and initiatives.
+Product goals are specific targets or outcomes related to a product’s development or performance.
+At the same time, OKRs provide a broader framework for setting and measuring goals across the organisation, encompassing various departments and initiatives.

 2. How do you create a product vision and roadmap?